-EMPLOYER - for the purposes of the TAMIU Bloodborne Pathogens Exposure Control Plan, an employer is considered to be the department or unit in which the employee is employed.
+EMPLOYER - for the purposes of the TAMIU Bloodborne Pathogens Exposure Control Plan, an employer is the department or unit in which the employee is employed.

 OCCUPATIONAL EXPOSURE - a reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infection materials that may result from the performance of an employee's duties.